 Meets 2 times a week for 2 hours; includes a 2 day leadership workshop

 Identified by some alumni as "the best college course they ever took,” this course is team-taught by professionals who specialize in the relationship between business and personal ethics.
 The course involves a hands-on learning process, including group activities, to demonstrate how power is defined in the professional world and how individual beliefs apply.
 Students work on creative team projects to analyze their moral beliefs and how they apply in the workplace.
 The course includes a two-day workshop designed to help students make the coursework personally meaningful and discover sources of their own empowerment through games and power exercises.
 Please click here for last summer's syllabus.

 Internship Seminar – Public Policy and International Affairs

 ECON 496 (3 credits)

 Meets 1 time a week for 2 hours; includes internship hours

 Students will meet once a week for an interactive seminar that will examine the practical side of the workplace.
 Led by a former Congressional Chief of Staff and senior advisor at the Department of Labor, this course will explore current policy issues affecting professionals working in your field.
 High level guest speakers will cover pressing issues such as national security, Supreme court cases and pending federal legislation.
 Students have priority access to professional development trainings that are designed to give you the tools to succeed in today’s workplace.
 Students also participate in one service project that addresses a pressing issue in order to see first hand the needs of an urban community and to discuss the policy implications and possible solutions.
 The seminar is a graded course that incorporates required readings, written assignments, tests/quizzes, and group projects.
 All students are eligible to enroll in this optional course; enrollment is not required to participate in the Institute or an internship.
-Please click here for last summer's syllabus.
+Please click here for this summer's syllabus.